-- Nothing stays fixed.
 A reputable IT MSP uses the latest tools, technologies and databases to detect and resolve issues before they disrupt your operations.
-When problems do sneak through, the provider will thoroughly document the incident and recommended steps to prevent or address future occurrences.
+When problems do sneak through, the provider will thoroughly document the incident and recommend steps to prevent or address future occurrences.
 Repeated instances of the same or similar problems reveal the provider’s lack of vigilance, poor monitoring and tracking practices, or lack of professionalism or technical expertise.
 Whichever it is, your enterprise—and all the data residing on it—remain precariously at risk.

-- They’re tactical not strategic.
+.
 There may have been a time when a reactive “repair person” was all your company needed.
 But with the increasing complexity (and vulnerability) of the modern enterprise, you obviously need much more.
 An engaged and proactive IT partner will understand your business, inside and out, and work to align systems and solutions with strategic goals and objectives.
 For example, has your provider recently recommended a complete security audit or regulatory compliance assessment?
-How long since you’ve reviewed your disaster recovery plan or cloud computing strategy?
-Offered ransomware training for your staff?
+How long has it been since you’ve reviewed your disaster recovery plan or cloud computing strategy?
+Or offered ransomware training for your staff?

-- You’ve outgrown them.
 Many businesses start small then, through sound practices and good decisions, expand and grow.
 As they do, their dependence on technology increases.
-Evidence that your success has outpaced your provider’s ability to support it include: infrequent communications and updates, slower response times, and a growing backlog of critical upgrades, fixes and improvements.
+Evidence that your success has outpaced your provider’s ability to support it include: infrequent communications and updates, slower response times and a growing backlog of critical upgrades, fixes and improvements.

 The good news is that you are not

 stuck and that switching IT providers may be easier than you think.
 But the longer you put it off, the harder a change will be.
-If you’re feeling even the smallest twinge that things aren’t quite right in your MSP relationship and could probably be better, trust your instincts.
-Make some calls and start exploring your options.
-Your success is at stake and there’s much more to gain there is to lose.
+If you’re feeling even the slightest twinge that things aren’t quite right in your MSP relationship and could probably be better, trust your instincts.
+Your success is at stake and there’s much more to gain than there is to lose.
 Reach out to us if you’d like to explore your options.